 At the end of the book we were really excited to see instructions on how to make a paper boat and a “sink or float” activity idea.
 The whole thing turned out to be totally spur of the moment but we got out some paper to make some boats and it ended up being such a fun afternoon activity with all of my kids.

-To continue our activity we also gathered the household items listed in the back of the book and had a little "sink or float" lesson.
+To continue our activity we also gathered the household items listed in the back of the book and had a little “sink or float” lesson.
 We all guessed whether the items would sink or float and then put them in the water one at a time to see the results.
 I made a free printable if you want to complete this activity too.
-You can download it HERE with the household items listed or HERE for a blank worksheet to write in your own items.
+We have a version with the household items listed or a blank worksheet to write in your own items.

 Thanks for stopping by today!!